Illinois was most corrupt of 10 largest states under Madigan’s reign

 Madigan denied turning ComEd into a patronage haven of no-work jobs, as the utility’s prosecution agreement and internal emails portray.
 He responded to the federal indictment of his close confidant and three others for a scheme to bribe him by hiring his cronies by declaring there is “nothing wrong or illegal about making job recommendations.”

 While the ComEd investigation may be what finally dethrones Madigan, it is far from his first scandal.
 He survived the others: a racially discriminatory legislative map, a University of Illinois admissions scandal, waiting to disclose his law firm’s involvement during a state bailout of McCormick Place, a Metra patronage scandal and allegations of a culture of sexual harassment in his office and among his political operatives.

 But Illinois has suffered more than anywhere else from this culture of corruption.

 During Madigan’s tenure as speaker, the average number of federal public corruption convictions per capita in Illinois was the worst among large states, according to U.S. Department of Justice numbers.
-The state averaged over a corruption conviction a week, for a total of 1,978 from 1983 until 2018, the most recent data
+The state averaged over a corruption conviction a week, for a total of 1,978 from 1983 until 2018, according to the most recent data.

 A recent Illinois Policy Institute report found illegal corruption in Illinois from 2000 to 2017 cost the state $550 million every year in lost economic growth.
 But that is just a portion of the time Madigan has wielded power in the state.
 Plus, corruption has cost Illinois more than economic growth – it has cost residents faith in their government.
 By 2016, Illinoisans had the lowest trust in their government of any state’s residents, according to Gallup polls.